-You are reading this because you heard of those mysterious digital nomads, who travel around the world and work only with their laptop and smartphone.
+You are reading this because you heard of those mysterious digital nomads, who travel around the world and work only with their laptops and smartphone.
 It sounds amazing, right?
 I assume you want that life, too?
 Basically, no problem.
 The only question is: Where do you start?
 If you want to become a digital nomad but are at the very beginning of the idea, you should answer the following questions before your quit your job and leave the country.

 1. Why do you want to become a digital nomad?